hudelgado/artfest/README.md

 # Artfest Patrimonios webapp

-Progressive web app created with customElements using hyperhtml, redux and workbox.

-## Description

-A fast and responsive web application with full offline support
+A web application created to support the Artfest Patrimónios festival, implemented as a pwa with offline support.

 ## Install packages